Nonintegrability of time-periodic perturbations of single-degree-of-freedom Hamiltonian systems near homo- and heteroclinic orbits: Examples

-\begin{rmk} If $\beta/\delta>(2/3\pi\omega)\sinh(\pi\omega/\sqrt{2})$, then $M(\theta)$ has a simple zero, so that there exist transverse heteroclinic orbits from a periodic orbit near $x=x_-$ to one near $x=x_+$ and vice versa, i.e., transverse heteroclinic cycles, which indicate chaotic motions in \eqref{eqn:ex2} and equivalently in \eqref{eqn:aex2} $($see, e.g., Section~$26.1$ of {\rm\cite{W03})}, like \eqref{eqn:ex1} and \eqref{eqn:aex1}.
-Proposition~$\ref{prop:ex2}$ means that the system \eqref{eqn:aex2} may be Bogoyavlenskij-nonintegrable even when it does not exhibit chaotic dynamics. \end{rmk}
+\begin{rmk} If $\beta/\delta>(2/3\pi\omega)\sinh(\pi\omega/\sqrt{2})$, then $M(\theta)$ has a simple zero, so that there exist transverse heteroclinic orbits from a periodic orbit near $x=x_-$ to one near $x=x_+$ and vice versa, i.e., transverse heteroclinic cycles, which indicate chaotic motions in \eqref{eqn:ex2} and \eqref{eqn:aex2} $($see, e.g., Section~$26.1$ of {\rm\cite{W03})}, as in \eqref{eqn:ex1} and \eqref{eqn:aex1}.
+Proposition~$\ref{prop:ex2}$ means that the system \eqref{eqn:aex2} is Bogoyavlenskij-nonintegrable even when it does not exhibit chaotic dynamics. \end{rmk}